Information structures and their cohomology: Probabilistic information cohomology

-The cases uncovered by Proposition \ref{H1-non-degenerate} can be classified in two families: \begin{enumerate} \item There is an irreducible minimal object; \item All minimal objects are reducible, but some of them cannot be written as non-degenerate products. \end{enumerate} In the latter case, all kinds of behaviours are possible, as the examples at the end this section show.
+Let us focus now on the particular case of bounded, finite information structures $(\Sinf,\sheaf E)$, with $\sheaf E$ conservative (e.g. obtained from a concrete structure) and $\sheaf Q= \sheaf P$.
+The hypothesis of Theorem \ref{H1-non-degenerate} is satisfied if and only if every minimal object of the poset $\Sinf$ is nontrivially reducible.
+Hence there are two kind of cases not covered by it: \begin{enumerate} \item there is an irreducible minimal object; \item all minimal objects are reducible, but some of them cannot be written as nondegenerate products. \end{enumerate} In the latter, all kinds of behaviors are possible, as the examples at the end this section show.

-In the Example \ref{ex:computation_divergent_S_binary}, we proved that $H^1(\mathcal S, F_\alpha(Q))$ has infinite dimension when $\mathcal S \cong \mathcal O(\{0,1\})$; in this case, there is only one non-trivial variable and it is obviously irreducible.
+In the Example \ref{ex:computation_divergent_S_binary}, we proved that $H^1(\Sinf, \sheaf F_\alpha(\FProb))$ has infinite dimension when $\Sinf \cong \ObsFin(\{0,1\})$; in this case, there is only one nontrivial observable and it is obviously irreducible.
 Now we proceed to the generalization of this result.